pydio/pydio-doc-admin-guide/1_installation_guide/4_securing_your_installation.md

 Pydio code is continuously audited by security experts, and should be resistant to the most common web attacks.
 But at some point, Pydio cannot fix holes created by a wrong server configuration.
-Here are some basic recommandations for securing your Pydio installation.
+Here are some basic recommendations for securing your Pydio installation.

 ### Protect your folders from direct web access